dsc-courses/practice.dsc40a.com/problems/wi24-final-pt1/wi24-final-pt1-q04.md

 # BEGIN PROB

-(14 points) Albert collected 400 data points from a radiation detector.
+Albert collected 400 data points from a radiation detector.
 Each data point contains 3 feature: feature A, feature B and feature C, along with the true particle energy E. Albert want to design a linear regression algorithm to predict the energy E of each particle, given one